surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Wavetable

-A wavetable in Surge XT consists of up to 4096 single-cycle waveforms.
+A wavetable in Surge XT consists of up to 512 single-cycle waveforms (frames), each of which can consist of up to 4096 samples.
 Using the **Morph** parameter it is possible to sweep across the waveforms in the wavetable.